stephanie-K/SE-DesignInTheOpen/README.md

-# SE Design un the open
+# SE Design in the open
 This is to try to use the GOVUK prototype kit for a website to illustrate how we design in the open.
 Just a personal trial for now.

 **Work in progress**